 This is probably the quickest type of fitness to get for a lot of athletes, and a relatively small number of key workouts or races should prepare you well for goal events or seasons.
 Even just 1 or 2 sessions a week (including races) in the month before a key event may be adequate for some athletes.
 For others, whose events are highly anaerobic, more workouts may be included.

-Though not a proper intensity in the sense that it requires a certain level of fitness or suffering, speed and neuromuscular training is important to improve efficiency and force production.
+Though not an intensity level in the sense that it requires a certain level of fitness or suffering, speed and neuromuscular training is important to improve efficiency and force production.
 This type of work is less of an intensity than it is a variety of drills, such as low-gear sprints, high-gear sprints, in-the-saddle efforts in big or low gears, etc. Including these types of efforts can improve in-the-saddle efficiency and force production without necessarily wrecking the legs from doing VO2 max intervals or long, hard threshold efforts.
 Sprint drills like this can improve sprinting technique without the demands of an anaerobic capacity workout, which focuses more on race fitness and speed under pressure, rather than just speed and technique.
 Both are key, but this can be worked on throughout the year without compromising aerobic development.